 For personal information that we collect:

-when you apply for a role with Duo through our Website or otherwise, please see our candidate privacy notice (forthcoming as of May 25, 2018).
+when you apply for a role with Duo through our Website or otherwise, please see our Candidate Privacy Notice.

 If you have any questions, comments or concerns about any aspect of this Notice or how we handle your information, please reach out to our team using the details provided under the “Contact Us” section of this Notice.